ShuwenZheng888/IB3K5-Group-Assessment/README.md

 `Combination_Final.ipynb`

 This Jupyter Notebook code contains all the Python code and output result in one file which is easier to read and compare.

+`Data_Cleaning.ipynb`

+This Jupyter Notebook code contains all the Python code used for data cleaning and output result in one file which is easier to read and compare.

 ## Zip File
 `Coefficient_Data.zip`